lamhq/tech-notes/pages/devops/linux.md

 Linux is technically just the kernel.

-## Motivation of Linux
+## Motivation

-Launched by Linus Torvalds at the University of Helsinki in 1991.
+Linux is launched by Linus Torvalds at the University of Helsinki in 1991.

 At the start, Linux was just enough to boot up the computer and nothing else (just a kernel).